9Brainz-iOS/AlertController/README.md

 # License

-This line of codes are avaialble for public use by [9Brainz](https://www.9brainz.com).
-If you have any doubts or query regarding this code or any particular topic reagrding iOS Application development, Feel free to [Contact Us](https://9brainz.com/contact-us.html).
+This line of codes are avaialble for public use by [**9Brainz**](https://www.9brainz.com).
+If you have any doubts or query regarding this code or any particular topic reagrding iOS Application development, Feel free to [**Contact Us**](https://9brainz.com/contact-us.html).

 # Helpful!!